ctsit/linear_data_entry_workflow/README.md

 Continuing with the above example: if forms X, Y, and Z are designated for both a January and February event, January's form Z must be complete before the user can fill out February X.

 2. The **RFIO Record Home** performs much the same function as RFIO Dashboard, but on an individual record's home page.
-This means that each event is evaluated separately, and the form immediately ensuing the last complete form is the last accesible form.
+This means that each event is evaluated separately, and the form immediately ensuing the last complete form is the last accessible form.
 3. The **RFIO Data Entry** prevents users from using the left hand sidebar links to navigate to forms that should be inaccessible.

+This feature can be configured to ignore certain forms.
+To do that, access **Manage External Modules** section of your project, click on Linear Data Entry Workflow's configure button, and fill **RFIO Exceptions** field.

 ### Force Data Entry Constraints